PsycheFoundation/psyche/psyche-book/src/enduser/index.md

 ## Joining a run

-Learn how to use your existing compute to [join a run](./join-run.md)
+Learn how to use your existing compute to [join a run](./join-run.md).
+For a step-by-step guide, see [Quickstart: Join a Run](./quickstart-join-run.md).

 You may also want to read the [client FAQ](./client-faq.md)